DataDog/btfhub-online/README.md

 The project will allow you to be "forward compatible" with new minor versions or patches of your kernel being released.

+# The problem
+In the recent years eBPF became more and more common among developers and companies.
+Most of them have used BCC toolkit it was the common toolkit for eBPF.
+But BCC have major drawback, among them, we can find portability issue.

+To overcome that issue (and some other issues) there is a movement to libbpf toolkit with the great addition of CORE (Compile Once Run Everywhere).
+To use libbpf+CORE, one must supply a file called BTF (BPF Type Format) which holds data that can tell how to make a BPF code compatible in the current host's kernel (Where to find structs in the kernel, how they are arranged, etc.).
+Latest kernel versions do have a default BTF file at `/sys/kernel/btf/vmlinux`, but older kernels does not have such file.
+The solution for them is to generate such BTF files to all versions of the old kernel.
+Gladly, [BTFHub](https://github.com/aquasecurity/btfhub) have done most of the hard work and generated BTFs for old kernels and their updates.
+BTFHub even added a script to generate a minimized and customized BTFs for a given BPF (a BTF that contain only relevant data to your BPF).
+So you can create a directory with thousands of BTFs with a few MBs.

+But, unfortunately kernel can be updated, and your local directory of the BTFs might be outdated for the latest kernel update.
+Here BTFHub-Online comes in!

+BTFHub Online supplies an online server that is able to supply a BTF (customized or not) live!
+You BPF program just need to send a request to the server, and it will immediately get the relevant BTF.
+Using the online version you gain:
+* "Forward compatability" to new kernel patches
+* No need to generate the local directory of BTFs
+* Easy integration

+# Access
+The server is open for free access at https://btfhub.seekret.io (checkout the [SDK list](#list-of-sdks) for easy integration)

+Of course, you can set up and host your server by your own (checkout the [deployment section](#deploy)) Currently we wrap deployment for:
+* k8s

 # Table of Content
 1. [Visual Diagram](#visual-diagram)
 2. [Mode or operation](#mode-of-operation)